 Long Hours

 Another significant challenge is the demanding schedule.
 Hospice nurses often work long and irregular hours, sometimes being on call 24/7.
 I recall many nights where my phone would ring at 2 AM, requiring me to provide immediate support.
-This kind of schedule can make it tough to maintain a work-life balance.
+Working as a hospice chaplain, this kind of schedule can make it tough to maintain a work-life balance.
 The need to be available around the clock can lead to fatigue and burnout, making self-care practices crucial for sustainability in this field.

 Coordination of Care